ukaoskid/earthquake-monitor/README.md

-# earthquake-monitor
+# WEM World Earthquake Monitor
-World Earthquake Monitor
+## R written application to get data about earthquakes in a defined geographical area.